r00l/klipper-sv06/README.md

 The stack that I use are klippy, moonraker, mainsail, nginx

+Klipper is compiled for my SV06 according to the documentation, using commit 5f990f9 published about 3 weeks ago

 ## Klippy configuration
 The klipper repository has been cloned to /usr/lib/klipper-github, this is where I must go to pull new updates and rebuild the firmware.
 Below is the systemd service file that starts klippy when i turn on the nuc.